MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 ms.custom:
 - Audio Conferencing
-description: 'Informazioni su come assegnare un ID conferenza per un utente in Skype for Business online e quale devono essere i parametri ID conferenza. ' ms.openlocfilehash: f7cfe83d77ce9d182eca0d28a0c2c37da5cccb16 ms.sourcegitcommit: 75b2cd0d2d39c50dc1e1513860841e2ae3f84324 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/28/2019 ms.locfileid: "34494217"
+description: 'Informazioni su come assegnare un ID conferenza per un utente in Skype for Business online e quale devono essere i parametri ID conferenza. ' ms.openlocfilehash: 884934360c8d3a627e68486189acc398c22b68f2 ms.sourcegitcommit: 46fb558814cb6bd7d70729eac590afd51fc6606e ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 06/15/2019 ms.locfileid: "35002837"
 ---
 # <a name="view-and-reset-a-conference-id-assigned-to-a-user-in-skype-for-business-online"></a>Visualizzare e reimpostare un ID conferenza assegnato a un utente in Skype for Business online

 > [!Note]
-> Per informazioni sugli ID di conferenza utente in Microsoft Teams, consulta [Visualizzare e reimpostare un ID conferenza assegnato a un utente in Microsoft Teams](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams).
+> Per informazioni sugli ID conferenza utente in Microsoft teams, vedere [visualizzare e reimpostare un ID conferenza assegnato a un utente in Microsoft teams](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams).

 A conferencing ID is automatically assigned to a Skype for Business user when they are set up for Audio Conferencing in Office 365 and use Microsoft as the audio conferencing provider.
 The conference ID assigned is sent in the meeting invite when the meeting is scheduled.
 Each meeting that a user schedules will get assigned a unique conference ID.